ToyomuMatsuda/ToyomuMatsuda.github.io/_posts/2022-09-13-phd-in-japan.md

 Yet, this still seems to be a universal problem.
 For instance, among 16 PhD candidates from [my research program](https://www3.math.tu-berlin.de/stoch/IRTG/phd-students/), there are 4 female candidates.
 (Although the situation is much better than in Japan.)

+Compared to wester universities, the number of international PhD students is quite small. unfortunately I could not find any data on it; this might manifest that people in Japan do not pay much attention to this problem.
+At the same time, I feel that it is a universal problem for non-wester universities to attract strong international students.
+It is interesting to see if China can change the situation.

 ---continued.